 The best way to learn how to teach is by watching other teachers.
 You can do that online with videos or by sitting in the back of a classroom.

 Information is information and you can obtain it in a variety of ways.
-You can learn from reading books, watching videos, taking a course or by watching other teachers.
+You can even learn from reading books, watching videos, taking a course or by watching other teachers.
 That's how I learned.

 They say some employers don't accept them.
 But the truth is that the majority of employers that don't accept online courses also don't accept teachers without qualifications like experience, related degrees, master's degrees or possibly those without a teaching license.